jrcichra/paste/README.md

 # paste
-serverless dead-simple pastebin
+serverless, dead-simple, plain-text pastebin

 # Usage
-+ Use my ppaste script to use my worker for your pastes, if you're okay with the possibility that I could see your pastes
++ Use my ppaste script to use my worker for your pastes, if you're okay with the fact that I could see your pastes.
+I don't plan on checking it beyond debugging my code.
+Paste TTL's default to 30 days.

 # Self-host on Cloudflare